Connor-Bernard/gradeView/README.md

 3. Run the dockerfile with "docker-compose start" (or "docker-compose up" to see console output in console)

 ### LOCALLY
-1. Navigate to the root directory
+1. Navigate to the server directory
 2. run "npm start"

 Note: Running these will start both a back-end node server as well as a front-end react website